hiteshjoshi1/election/README.md

 Mongodb should be running.

+1)cd ui
+npm install

+2)
+cd ..
+npm install

-To run overall App
+3) And then  to run overall App
-From project root do
+From project root do -
 <code>$ npm start</code>

 Your app is at